 Department of Post-Secondary Education, Training and Labour

-WHO WE ARE: The Port Elgin Public Library is one of 63 public libraries that make up the New Brunswick Public Library Service.
+WHO WE ARE: The Fredericton Public Library is one of 63 public libraries that make up the New Brunswick Public Library Service.
+As the resource centre for the York Library Region, it serves the City of Fredericton and the surrounding area while providing support to the other libraries in the region and the rest of the library system.
 The library aims to be a place where people of all ages and backgrounds can gather while they pursue their educational, social, and recreational needs.

 Working with us will require daytime, evening, and weekend shifts (based on work schedules).
-Some travel may also be required.
-Library work will involve lifting.
-You will report to the Assistant Regional Director.
+Library work will involve some lifting on occasion, standing for extended periods of time, and some repetitive tasks.
+You will report to the Head of Young Adult/Adult Services.

 TO BE SUCCESSFUL: We are looking for people with diverse backgrounds that bring a combination of the following:

-- Behavioural Competencies: Client Service Orientation; Concern for Order; Effective Interactive Communication; Relationship / Network Building; Team Leadership
+- Behavioural competencies: Client Service Orientation; Concern for Order; Effective Interactive Communication; Results Orientation; Teamwork and Cooperation

-- Language: Written and spoken competence in English is required.
+- Language: Written and spoken competence in English and French is required.

 Experience using email, the Internet and MS-Word is necessary.